CROSP/simple-crypto-char-driver/README.md

 `insmod crypto_dev.ko shift=23`

-This is shifting coefficient used when shifting input text.
+This is shifting coefficient used while shifting input text.

 You can also change this parameter in runtime.
 To do this obtain `root` privileges and set desired value in the file `/sys/module/crypto_dev/parameters/shift`